Citizenship in the Community

 4.

-Historical or other points of interest
+Historical or other interesting points of interest

 b.

 Chart the organization of your local or state government.
-Show the top
+Show

-offices and tell whether they are elected or appointed.
+the top offices and tell whether they are elected or appointed.

 3.